Snoring and Sleep Apnea Treatment

 Coblation can also assist in the UPF to reduce pain and bleeding.
 A recently developed variation involving the removal/repositioning of tissue (Coblation Assisted Uvulo Palatoplasty) can be performed with very promising results.

-Like the palate, there are many different ways to treat the tongue by either reducing, repositioning, or eliminating tissue.
+Like the palate, there are many different traditional methods to treat the tongue base and hyoid by either reducing, repositioning, or eliminating tissue.

 JAW REPOSITIONING SURGERY